- What other names is Beta-carotene known by?

 - Asthma.
-Eating a diet high in beta-carotene does not seem to be linked with a reduced occurrence of asthma.
+Eating a diet high in beta-carotene does not seem to be linked with a reduced risk of asthma.

 - Side effects from chemotherapy.
 Eating a diet high in beta-carotene is linked with reduced toxic effects in children undergoing chemotherapy for a blood cancer called lymphoblastic leukemia.